moodle/devdocs/docs/guides/moodleapp/development/coding-style.md

 ### Using async / await

-Using async/await is encouraged, but it shouldn’t be mixed with .then/.catch/.finally.
+Using async/await is encouraged, but it shouldn't be mixed with .then/.catch/.finally.
 Using both can make code difficult to understand.
 As a rule of thumb, there should only be one style in a given function.

 ✔️ Good